The Exceptional Set in Goldbach's Problem with two Chen Primes: The additive problem with sieves

 \section{The additive problem with sieves}

 In this section, we consider a sifted convolution sum related to our additive problem.
 We are concerned with expressions of the form

-where each of the functions $f_i$ is \emph{sifted} in the sense that the contribution of $n$ that have a small prime divisor is negligible.
+where each of the functions $f_i$ is \emph{sifted} in the sense that the contribution of $n$ that have small prime divisors is negligible.

-In Subsection~\ref{subsec:6.1} we prove some basic results related to sieves and show that $|\Lambda_{R,r}|$ behaves point-wise sieve-like.
-In Subsection~\ref{subsec:6.2} we consider~\eqref{eq_siftedsums_main} in the case of all the $f_i$ being pre-sieves as in Definition~\ref{def:presieve} for which we prove an asymptotics, see Proposition~\ref{prop_presieveasmyp} and Proposition~\ref{prop_fundlem_exceptional} for additional twist by quadratic characters to handle the possible exceptional character.
+In Subsection~\ref{subsec:6.1} we prove some basic results related to sieves.
+In Subsection~\ref{subsec:6.2} we consider~\eqref{eq_siftedsums_main} in the case of all the $f_i$ being pre-sieves as in Definition~\ref{def:presieve} for which we prove an asymptotics, see Proposition~\ref{prop_presieveasmyp} and Proposition~\ref{prop_fundlem_exceptional} for additional twists by quadratic characters to handle the possible exceptional character.
 In Subsection~\ref{subsec:6.3} we consider~\eqref{eq_siftedsums_main} in the case where three of the $f_i$ are absolute values of pre-sieves and the last one is of the form $|\Lambda_{R,r}|$ (recall~\eqref{eq:LRrdef}), for which we provide an upper bound of correct order in Proposition~\ref{prop:LambdaQ}.